 Gathering itself around specific histories, environments, identities, and bodies, the 10th Biennial will witness and consider “the local” in the context of entangled and interdependent global relations.
 Taking part are new friends and co-presenters, RAVY Bienniale (Yaoundé, Cameroun), Asiatopia (Bangkok, Thailand), Kamias Special Projects (Quezon City, Philippines), and Catalyst Arts (Belfast, N. Ireland), and old friends Stride Gallery, The New Gallery, TRUCK Contemporary Art in Calgary, and Untitled Art Society- all of whom have worked with us to curate an outstanding cohort of M:ST 10 Biennial artists!
 All eight artists will be sent on a fully funded Residency and provided with unique exploration and presentation opportunities based on their Residency location.

-Landry will be hosted by M:ST in Calgary, and traveling throughout Alberta from November 15 - December 15.
+Landry will be hosted by M:ST in Calgary, and traveling throughout Alberta in 2020.
 Visit this page for residency updates, photos, and more.

 Landry Mbassi is a visual artist, curator, and art critic based in Yaoundé, Cameroun.
 As an artist, his practice focuses on photography, video, installation, and new media.
 Since 2008, he has been one of the curators of RAVY (Rencontres d’arts visuels de Yaoundé), Yaoundé’s visual art biennial.
 There he has recently been named Artistic Director, after inheriting the position from Olivier Fokoua.